 Take a virtual tour of The Villa Treatment Center and discover why many choose our recovery center.

-At The Villa, the first step to ending meth addiction is medical detox, resulting in methamphetamine withdrawals.
+At The Villa, the first step to ending meth addiction is social model detox, resulting in methamphetamine withdrawals.
 This is when the substance slowly leaves the user’s body.
-Medical detox is done under the supervision of our medical professionals to ensure the client’s safety and comfort during the methamphetamine withdrawal process.
+Social model detox is done under the supervision of our medical professionals to ensure the client’s safety and comfort during the methamphetamine withdrawal process.
 Different therapies are used as treatment methods once the drugs are completely out of the system.
 As the National Institute on Drug Abuse explains, Cognitive Behavioral Therapy, the Matrix Model, and contingency management interventions have all been shown to assist the recovery from meth abuse.
 We understand the difficulty to overcome meth addiction.
 Therefore, in addition to therapy, meth addiction recovery heavily relies on group therapy sessions, support groups, emotional support, and outpatient programs once the inpatient treatment plan is finished.